taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **How to switch suEXEC with alt-suexec**

-Based on httpd 2.2.16 basic for Cloudlinux OS Shared 6, httpd 2.4.6 basic for CloudLinux OS Shared 7 and httpd 2.4.37 basic for CloudLinux OS Shared 8, the package brings to a server a set of suEXECs with different <span class="notranslate">DOCUMENT ROOTs</span> and <span class="notranslate">MIN_UID/MIN_GID</span> parameters.
+Based on httpd 2.2.16 basic for Cloudlinux OS 6, httpd 2.4.6 basic for CloudLinux OS 7 and httpd 2.4.37 basic for CloudLinux OS 8, the package brings to a server a set of suEXECs with different <span class="notranslate">DOCUMENT ROOTs</span> and <span class="notranslate">MIN_UID/MIN_GID</span> parameters.
 The first set of suEXECs is listed by such modes:

 <div class="notranslate">